There are three stages to film-making: pre-production, production and post-production.

 Many filmmakers are in a perpetual pre-production stage.
 Pre-production is the stage where you try and convince everyone that your film is about to start shooting.
-It's the nerve wracking stage where you wait for financial commitments to materialize in your bank, and for cast and crew to agree that they will definitely turn up.
+It's the nerve wracking stage where you wait for financial commitments to materialise in your bank, and for cast and crew to agree that they will definitely turn up.

 'Real' pre-production is when you're spending money on script development, casting, scouting and securing crew.
 Bottom line -- pre-production is not difficult.